Mikak02/Week9Challenge/Develop/README.md

   - [Questions](#questions)

   ## Use
-  How to use: in terminal with command node index.js
+  How to use: in terminal with command: node index.js

   ## Installation
   install the folder and initiate with node index inquirer in the terminal